AurelienVALENTIN/OMERO_walkthrough/README.md

 #### OMERO.webclient VS OMERO.insight
 Congratulations!
 Now everyone can access to your server.

+The webclient allows users to have an overview of the server but it gives less freedom to the user than with OMERO.insight.
+For example, there is no way to import images (thanksfully, [here](https://gitlab.com/openmicroscopy/incubator/omero-webimport/) a prototype to fill this gap).

-The webclient allows users to have a quick overview of the server, but it has neither a native image importer nor a search menu (which are bypassable with [OMERO.script](https://omero-guides.readthedocs.io/projects/python/en/latest/server_script.html), see next section).
+but it has neither a native image importer nor a search menu (which are bypassable with [OMERO.script](https://omero-guides.readthedocs.io/projects/python/en/latest/server_script.html), see next section).

-On the other hand, a user can install [OMERO.insight](#a-omeroinsight) and connect to your server ***using your public IP address***.
+On the other hand, a user who wants to use [OMERO.insight](#a-omeroinsight) has to install it.
+Then, it is possible to connect to your server using your private IP address if the user is connected to the same router.

 ## 2- Practice with this repository
 Feel free to download [all the Python codes](Files/) and [the example dataset](Dataset/) and try to reproduce what is shown in the demo video ***(link)***.
 Note that in each file, you will find a Link section at the end to have further information about the code used.